Changmin-Study/.github/profile/README.md

-# Changmin-Study.github
-## 📚 Changmin's STUDY repo list
+# 📚 Changmin's STUDY Repoitoty Organization
 #### These repos are about books and codes I have studied  alone.
 - 🚀 The repo on what I studied at the university will be updated later (someday.. ) !!

 ---

 ## 📊 Data Analysis